-Note: This article is from our series on Serious Eats.
-You can find this salad, and other great recipes there as well.
+Note: This recipe is part of our series with Serious Eats.
+You can also find this, and other fantastic recipes on their site!

 Flaky, moist salmon with perfectly crisp skin, sitting on a bed of creamy lemon rice.
 It might look fancy but it’s a cinch to make, even on a weeknight.

 Hey, you!
 Our old buddy!
 You made it out of 2016!
 Us too – and look, Nerds with Knives is exactly where you left it, a little battered, a little bruised perhaps, but we made it to the other side of the timeline mostly intact.
 Now, don’t get alarmed, but we’ve moved a few things around.
 We’re on new hosting, which won’t affect your NWK experience too much (perhaps a little faster, do you think?), we have a new ad partner, and we are now Pinteresting like never before.
 You can visit and follow us here.
 Other than that, it’s still just the two of us wombling along making things to eat and hoping you like them.

 I know that the food trends in the beginning of January are all about salads and smoothies (and salad smoothies and smoothie salad bowls, etc), but we decided to go in a different direction.
 It’s 19 degrees and snowing tonight and while I like a good smoothie as much as the next food blogger, I want something warm and comforting as well as healthy for dinner.